Getting Ready for Christmas

 Advent traditions are a way of remembering and celebrating what Christmas is all about, the hope, peace, joy, and love of Jesus.

-This will be a family-friendly service with various ways for kids and adults to prepare for Christmas.
-We’ll be looking at the hope we have in Christ and have a variety of ways to be involved from music to Advent & Christmas traditions.
+Join us Sunday, December 3 for a family-friendly service with various ways for kids and adults to prepare for Christmas.
+Pastor Ernie will share a biblical message on the hope we have in Christ and we will offer a variety of ways to be involved from music to Advent & Christmas traditions.

 What is Advent and why does it matter?